wyhitcs/team-letsencrypt/draftv1.md

 - **ConfigArgParse**: Python command-line parsing library.
 It is required that the version of ConfigArgParse must higher than 0.9.3.

-- **Python Package Index (PyPI)**: a tool to help package and share Python modules.

 - **cryptography**: a package which provides cryptographic recipes and primitives to Python developers.At least version 0.7 should be used.

-- **psutil**: a cross-platform library for retrieving information on running processes and system utilization.The version of psutil must higher than 2.1.0.

 ###4.2 Network Requirements